6 Tips for Truckers and Winter Driving

 Truck drivers have to be more alert and cautious than any ordinary commuter because risks can be significantly magnified in snowy conditions.
 Watching videos of semis falling off roads and slipping on the black ice can be nerve-wracking and quite alarming.
 But there’s no need to be worried unless you aren’t prepared for the winter months, but that’s where we can help you.
 It’s important to keep a few things in mind while preparing to drive each winter that may be different from your routine.
 Here are a few tips to keep you safe this winter and possibly prevent an accident.

 Check the forecast

 As the holiday season hits, you’ll want to always stay up-to-date on the forecast, knowing when you’ll expect snow and what the temperatures are going to be.
 If you are driving to another state, you will want to watch for all forecasts between the states you will be traveling through.
 Although extreme weather can’t always be avoided, there are some ways to understand the situations you’re driving in.

 Check on Your Truck

 There are a variety of signs you can watch out for to measure the conditions you’re driving in, and it’s important to stay alert for these signs.
-For example, if your side-mirrors start to frost or the air starts to get foggy, making it difficult to see the other vehicles brake lights in front of you, you will know to start preparing for winter driving.
+For example, if your side-mirrors start to frost or the windshield starts to get foggy faster than usual you will know it is time to start preparing for winter driving.

 Avoid All Other Drivers When Possible

 As truck drivers, we’re trained for many varying situations and can handle adverse conditions with safety and care; but that’s not always true for other drivers on the road.
 You never know what experience other drivers have and how they would react if they hit an ice patch or if a car merges into the wrong lane.
 Because trucks take longer to speed up and slow down, it’s essential to keep a wide berth and give yourself enough time to avoid any potential accidents caused by extreme weather conditions.

 Drive at a safe/slower speed during the winter.